venkycodes-max/OOSC-Hackathon/README.md

 1. **Register / log in** — student-only accounts (name, email, password, class).
 2. **Welcome** — a short, warm welcome screen, then the student picks a subject to start with.
-3. **3-level diagnostic quiz** — Easy / Medium / Hard, 12 questions total.
-The hardest two
+3. **3-level diagnostic quiz** — Easy / Medium / Hard, 25 questions total.
+The hardest
    questions are deliberately pitched one grade level above the student, to probe the real ceiling of their understanding rather than just confirming the syllabus.
 4. **Gap analysis** — answers are graded deterministically in code (not by the AI, so scoring